-As a BDC, we generally are required to meet a coverage ratio of total assets to total borrowings and other senior securities, which include all of our borrowings and any preferred stock that we may issue in the future, of at least 200%.
-If this ratio declines below 200%, we will not be able to incur additional debt until we are able to comply with the 200% asset coverage ratio under the 1940 Act.
+As a BDC that has satisfied certain requirements under the 1940 Act, we generally are required to meet a coverage ratio of total assets to total borrowings and other senior securities, which include all of our borrowings and any preferred stock that we may issue in the future, of at least 150%.
+If this ratio declines below 150%, we will not be able to incur additional debt until we are able to comply with the 150% asset coverage ratio applicable to us under the 1940 Act.
 This could have a material adverse effect on our operations, and we may not be able to make distributions.
-The amount of leverage that we employ will depend on Stellus Capital Management's and our board of directors' assessment of market and other factors at the time of any proposed borrowing.
+The amount of leverage that we employ will depend on Stellus Capital Management's and our Boards' assessment of market and other factors at the time of any proposed borrowing.
 We cannot assure you that we will be able to obtain credit at all or on terms acceptable to us.

-We have received exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiary guaranteed by the SBA from the definition of senior securities in the 200% asset coverage ratio we are required to maintain under the 1940 Act.
-This relief allows us increased flexibility under the 200% asset coverage test by allowing us to borrow up to \$135 million more than we would otherwise be able to borrow absent the receipt of this exemptive relief, based on our regulatory capital of \$67.5 million at December 31, 2017.
+We have received exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiary guaranteed by the SBA from the definition of senior securities in the 150% asset coverage ratio we are required to maintain under the 1940 Act.
+This relief allows us increased flexibility under the 150% asset coverage test by allowing us to borrow up to \$175 million more through our SBIC subsidiary than we would otherwise be able to borrow absent the receipt of this exemptive relief.